-Now I’m not sure if Gandalf is issuing two instructions, the first to keep the ring secret, the second to keep it safe, or whether he has in fact approached the whole issue from a legal perspective and is informing Frodo that the resultant effect of keeping the ring secret will mean that actually it is kept safe.
+Now, I’m not sure if Gandalf is issuing two instructions: the first to keep the ring secret, and the second to keep it safe.
+Or, whether he has in fact approached the whole issue from a legal perspective and is informing Frodo that the resultant effect of keeping the ring secret will mean that actually it is kept safe.
 If it’s the former, then Frodo needs to seek alternative advice, if it’s the latter, then perhaps Gandalf is actually quite a clever chap.

-So, keep your commercial information secret, keep it safe, it’s very precious after all.
+So, keep your commercial information secret to keep it safe.
+It’s very precious after all.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.

 Book your free consultation now